 An interview with an Apple executive complains that Samsung spoofs the iPhone tech and uses it to make the screen bigger.

-Economic media The Wall Street Journal has released a short video documentary about the 15-year history of one of the world’s best-selling iPhones, going back to when the first iPhones went on sale on June 29, 2007.
+Economic media The Wall Street Journal has released a short video documentary regarding the 15-year history of one of the world’s best-selling iPhones, going back to when the first iPhones went on sale on June 29, 2007.
 The documentary also has an interview with one of Apple’s executives who said that in the early days.
 Samsung phones copied the iPhone technology, but only made the screen bigger.

 It’s really called being a stumbling block for Samsung and Apple, because they are both dominant in the smartphone market that are constantly taking turns, and in the past we’ve seen both sides pick up the feature. the other side used Maybe the other side took some features on this side.
 It’s a funny story for fans of each camp to take ginger for a while.